ScriptJayT/Articles/The Electron Saga/Elec-3.md

 When I first started with Electron, I did not think about using a javascript framework; most of the time I use php for my webdevelopment so it did not came to mind that such a framework could be usefull.

 The app I wanted to build would be able to do a bit more than just add items to a list I could edit.
 It needed to be expandible; so I build my first page with a nice sidenav and a main... and came to the realisation that I would need to copy the sidenav each time I would add a new page.
 When using php, you could build a *index.php* which would contain the sidenav and an empty main that would be populated with a `require` or an `include`.
+What file you would include would depend on the current location (the url).

 ```php
 <html lang="en">